 Director, AJC Westchester

-Scott Richman is an attorney, who has been working in the Jewish community for more than 14 years.
-Currently, he serves as the Director of the Westchester Regional Office of American Jewish Committee (AJC), where he empowers Jewish leaders in Westchester County to carry out the mission of AJC.
-The activities of the chapter focus on building bridges, advancing security, promoting human rights, supporting Israel, and strengthening Jewish life.
+Scott Richman is an attorney, who has been working in the Jewish community for nearly 18 years.
+Currently, he serves as the Director of the Westchester Regional Office of American Jewish Committee (AJC), where he empowers Jewish leaders in Westchester and Fairfield Counties to carry out the mission of AJC.
+The activities of the region focus on building bridges, advancing security, promoting human rights, supporting Israel, and strengthening Jewish life.
 Consistent with AJC's national agenda, the aim is to create a secure Jewish future in a more just world, believing that each pursuit depends upon the other.
-More than 1,000 members across the County support this important work.
+More than 2,000 members across the across the region support this important work.

 Prior to assuming this position, Scott served as the first Executive Director of Dor Chadash, an organization that has created a vibrant Jewish community of more than 12,000 young professionals in New York based on a shared connected to Israel and shared experiences through the organization’s programming and volunteer opportunities.
 Its target demographic is Israeli and American Jews, ages 22-45, living in New York.
 While working in this position, he completed an Executive certificate program at Columbia University’s Business School in Non-Profit Management.